Araceligm90/reading-notes/class-04.md

 **3. How do we target what the user is entering if we have an event handler on an input field?**

+You can target the user's input in an event handler using event.target.value.

 ### The Conditional (Ternary) Operator.